ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - d - LAB - React Tweets.md

 - mandatory: LAB React Tweets
 - (recommended) continue watching video
+- (bonus) do some katas from "HOF exercises"
-- (bonus) do some components from lab React Training
+- (bonus) do some components from lab "React Training" (can do steps 1-7)
 - mandatory: take good rest (tomorrow is challenging)

  -->